darkares23/secure-auth-data-extractor/README.md

 ## Makefile Commands

-- `sudo make create_certs` Is used to generate local certs for using ssl request locally, You need to install mkcert in order to run this command
+- `sudo make create_certs` Is used to generate local certs and add a cert to your local etc/host for app.benny.com for using ssl request locally, You need to install mkcert in order to run this command
 - `make build`: Builds the Docker containers.
 - `make up`: Starts the Docker containers.
 - `make down`: Stops the Docker containers.